Ombrelin/impresent/README.md

 The app should be used by :

 - The class representative
-- the students
+- The students

 The workflow is the following

-The class rep :
+The class representative :

 1. Can create a class (promotion)
 2. Adds the students to his class (csv imports supported)